 because of the independence of the observations in the random sample, $\underline{c}^*=\bigotimes_{k=1}^n \underline{c}$, with the normalizing constraint, $\underline{c}^{*H}\underline{c}^{*} = \left( \frac{1}{2\pi} \right)^{n}$.
 If the likelihood function is maximized subject to the normalizing constraint, the maximum likelihood estimator of parameter vector $\underline{c}^*$, $\hat{\underline{c}}^{*}_{ML}$, is an eigenvector of matrix $\bigotimes_{k=1}^n \underline{e}_k\underline{e}_k^H$ that satisfies

 implying $\bigotimes_{k=1}^n \hat{\underline{c}}_{ML} \propto \bigotimes_{k=1}^n \underline{e}_k$.
 Thus, the maximum likelihood is proportional to the Kronecker product of the $n$ trigonometric moments vectors.
 This result can be easily extended to a random sample of circular random vectors, $\underline{\theta}_1,\underline{\theta}_2, \ldots, \underline{\theta}_n$.
 Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2010) developed a numerical algorithm to obtain the maximum likelihood estimators in the univariate and multivariate cases.
-Alternatively, based on Equation \ref{likelihoodeq3}, a new estimator can be proposed by considering the minimization of the sum of the squared distances of the estimator to the vectors of trigonometric moments, i.e.
+When fitting the MNNTS model to a dataset, the univariate histograms of the components of the circular vector provide information about the number of modes in each component of the MNNTS circular distribution, which then allows us to determine the value of $\underline{M}$.
+The value of $M_k$ in the vector $\underline{M}$, corresponds to the maximum number of modes of the marginal distribution for the $k$-th component that can be confirmed by fitting a univariate NNTS model to the $k$-th element of the circular vector with different values of $M_k$ and identifying the best model in terms of the Bayesian Information Criterion (BIC).
+This rationale is used in the practical example in this paper.
+Alternatively, based on Equation \ref{likelihoodeq3}, a new estimator can be proposed by considering the minimization of the sum of the squared distances of the estimator to the vectors of trigonometric moments, that is,

 The solution for the estimator is based on minimizing the sum of squared distances, $\hat{\underline{c}}_{MD}$: